Meet Our Team

 Frank Business Communications Center Peer Tutors

-David Lam-Lu is a senior from Iowa City, pursuing a BBA in marketing and human resources, as well as certificates in entrepreneurship, leadership, and critical cultural competency.
-David serves as the marketing director of UI Students for Human Rights, a PR board member of the Organization for the Active Support of International Students, and is a Marketing Institute scholar.
-David enjoys playing soccer, keyboarding, origami, and feeding ducks by the Iowa River.
+David Lam-Lu is a senior from Iowa City, pursuing a BBA in marketing and human resources, and certificates in entrepreneurship, leadership, and cultural competency.
+David serves as the V.P. of Marketing for UI Students for Human Rights, is on the Public Relations Board of the Organization for the Active Support of International Students, and is a Marketing Institute scholar.
+David enjoys event planning, line dancing, and feeding ducks by the Iowa River.

 Anthony Russo is a senior finance major with minors in Spanish and economics.
 Having studied in Spain, Anthony plans to work in international business after graduation.
 During his free time, Anthony enjoys traveling, playing sports, and listening to music.